picosonic/js13k-2022/devdiary/diary.md

 -----------
 Volunteering with my son at [RMCRetro museum](https://www.rmcretro.com/), playing on retro consoles, computers, cabinets and gaming devices to get some inspiration.
 Looking back at some of my previous JS13k entries the one which did the best was a 2D platformer which used vector graphics.

 Prior to the theme announcement I did have some genres which I wanted to code a game for but haven't yet, including: driving, puzzle, fighting, 3D platformer.
+I'm thinking puzzle suits the theme best.

 Having said that it's been way too hot to do too much thinking or coding yet.